 We are working hard to keep businesses informed about the latest Brexit Developments.
 Our Brexit timeline helps you keep track of the latest announcements and major milestones over the course of the negotiations.

-The Greater Birmingham Chambers of Commerce have produced an online guide outlining how the UK/EU border will operate from 1 January 2021 and what a “no deal” or WTO Rules Brexit would mean for businesses.
+The Greater Birmingham Chambers of Commerce have produced an online guide outlining how the UK/EU border will operate from 1 January 2021 and the new processes that businesses need to be aware of when trading with Northern Ireland.

 The GBCC has created a series of Brexit checklists covering a range of topics to help businesses in their preparations for the UK’s departure from the EU.